LaurenJA/automatic-curtain/README.md

 This real-time project utilises a Raspberry Pi 3, light and proximity sensors, a motorised pulley system, custom PCB boards, and a web GUI.

+More details about the hardware and software can be found in the [Wiki](https://github.com/LaurenJA/automatic-curtain/wiki.

 ### System Overview

 Below is an simple overview of how the deployed sensors and motor could be positioned on the curtain pole.